 The aim of this site is to provide information to both locals and visitors about the events, amenities, and local services which are available in the Valley.
 It is in the early stages of development, and dependent on its users to provide information to go on it, and feedback and suggestions for improvement.

-The Purefoy Arms in Preston Candover is re-opening on Thursday, 31 May.
+The Purefoy Arms in Preston Candover re-opened on Thursday, 31 May, to the delight of village residents and well-wishers.
 Find out more here.

 The Annual Preston Candover Village Fete